petershin/liferay-learn/docs/dxp/latest/en/using-search/search-administration-and-tuning/synonym-sets.md

    }
    ```

-   Adding settings in this configuration augment those available in the out of the box index settings.
+   Adding settings in this configuration augments those available in the out-of-the-box index settings.
 Find the default JSON settings in the source code's `index-settings.json` file.
 Here you're creating a new analyzer called `custom_liferay_analyzer_fr` which uses a new filter `my-synonym-filter-fr`.
 The `synonyms` array is empty for now: Synonym Sets created through the UI will appear here.

 1. Modify the mappings file you copied.
-Leave the opening curly brace `{`, but delete lines 2 and 3 entirely (the line with the index name and the line with `mappings`):
+Leave the opening curly brace `{`, but delete lines two and three entirely (the line with the index name and the line with `mappings`):

    ```json
    "liferay-[COMPANY_ID]": {